 Sanford I. Weill, NAF Founder and Chairman

 Mr. Weill, who was born on March 16, 1933, is a graduate of Cornell University.
-He and his wife, Joan, have been married for 50 years.
-They have two adult children and four grandchildren.
+He and Joan will celebrate their 60th wedding anniversary in June 2015.
+They have two children and four grandchildren.